Walter Robbins

-Walter William Robbins (24 November 1910 –1979) was a Welsh professional footballer and Wales international.
+Walter William Robbins (24 November 1910 –1979) was a Welsh professional footballer who played as a forward.
+He represented Wales from 1930 to 1935.

+Following the end of World War II, Robbins worked as a trainer with Cardiff City, Newport County and Swansea City, where he briefly served as caretaker manager.
+After his coaching career, he moved to Manchester United as a scout.

 Club career

 Having previously worked for a local brewery, Robbins was serving a motor engineering apprenticeship when he rose to attention after scoring 70 goals during a single season for Ely United in the Cardiff and District League at the age of 16.
-He signed for Cardiff City, making his debut during the 1928–29 season against Portsmouth before scoring his first goal for the club in his next game, a 1–1 draw with Bolton Wanderers.
+He signed for Cardiff City, making his debut during the 1928–29 season against Portsmouth, before scoring his first goal for the club in his next game, a 1–1 draw with Bolton Wanderers.
 Relegation to Division Two saw the departures of George McLachlan and Fred Warren during the following season, handing Robbins a regular first team place.
 On 6 February 1932, Robbins scored five goals during a 9–2 win over Thames, which remains the club's record league win.
-Several months later, Robbins was sold to West Bromwich Albion where he spent 8 years before the outbreak of World War II.
+Several months later, Robbins was sold to West Bromwich Albion where he spent eight years, before the outbreak of World War II.